mitchest/optimus/README.md

 An R package for assessment and diagnostics of competing clustering solutions, using predictive models.
-The main intended use is for comparing clustering/classification solutions of ecological data (e.g. presence/absence, counts, ordinal scores) to
+The main intended use is for comparing clustering/classification solutions of ecological data (e.g. presence/absence, counts, ordinal scores) to:

-1) find an optimal partitioning solution, 2) identify characteristic species and 3) refine a classification by merging clusters that increase predictive performance.
+1) find an optimal partitioning solution
+2) identify characteristic species and
+3) refine a classification by merging clusters such that it increases predictive performance.

 However, in a more general sense, this package can do the above for any set of clustering solutions for i observations of j variables.
 More details on the background and theory behind using predictive models for classification assessment, in an ecological context, can be found in Lyons et al. (2016).

 ## Development

 This package has just come out of 'official' development, but functionality will continue to be refined and added.
-This is also the first package I have written for public access, so there will inevitably be bug and issues.
+This is also the first package I have written for public access, so there will inevitably be bugs and issues.
 If you find them, please let me know about them - either directly on github, or the contact details below.

 ## Installation

-I have not yet figured out how to host binary packages for optimus.
-If you have the correct devtools and compilers on your system, then you can compile the package yourself from source (on github).

-Honestly, the easiest way to install (until I get optimus on CRAN), is to use Hadley Wickham's (excellent) **devtools** package.
-Then it's easy as to install optimus within the R environment, directly from github.
+The best way to install optimus is to use Hadley Wickham's (excellent) **devtools** package - it's easy as to install optimus within the R environment, directly from github.
 Simply install **devtools** from CRAN with

     install.packages("devtools")